Teaching Programs Offered at Colorado Springs Schools

 Designed for veteran teachers who speak only English, this program provides training in working with students who are just learning the language.
 It includes eight courses, in addition to two research classes.

 Master of Arts in Science Education

-Master of Sciences in Science Education
+Master of Sciences in Science Teaching

 Aimed at veteran teachers, this program is more focused on science knowledge than teaching methods.
 It includes 18 credits of science or math courses, nine credits of science education courses and a 3-credit education research project, as well as an optional thesis.

-Master of Sciences in Space Studies/Science Teaching
+Master of Sciences in Curriculum and Instruction - Space Studies/Science Teaching